How to Deal When Your Ex Moves On

 It can be helpful to remember that these fear-based, anxious, obsessive feelings are not a sign that you want to get back with your Ex, or that ending your relationship was the wrong choice, if you were the one who ended it.
 They just mean that you’re a human being having a normal reaction to losing a relationship with someone you were attached to.

-Healing after a Breakup
+Healing Your Heart after a Breakup or Divorce

 Heartbreak is one of the most gutting emotional experiences any of us can have.
 But believe it or not, you will likely look back some day and be grateful this happened — many people who go through heartbreak eventually do.

-Painful, traumatic experiences are how we grow.
+Painful experiences are how we grow.
 They teach you things about yourself that you could never learn by living a spotless life.
 You will gain valuable new skills (like self-awareness, mindfulness, and thought shifting), and become stronger, healthier, and more connected with who you are and what you want out of life.

 Listen & Subscribe to the Podcast